stacks-network/stacks/README.md

 Most of these repositories are under heavy development and we appreciate any feedback, bug reports, or code contributions!

+## How Blockstack Work

+A great overview of how Blockstack works is [here](https://blockstack.org/docs/how-blockstack-works).

 ## Blockstack vs. DNS

 A detailed discussion of differences is [here](https://blockstack.org/docs/blockstack-vs-dns).